eResearchSandpit/swcmeethpc/04-optimisation.md

 This is $7.084/0.08726\approx 81$ times faster than the standard version of Python, resulting in a performance of about 23 GFLOPS.

-Now we can try 4 processors:
+Now we can tell MKL to use 4 processors:
 ```
 [user@build-sb swcmeethpc]$ export MKL_NUM_THREADS=4
 [user@build-sb swcmeethpc]$ python matmulti2.py